 The General Meeting is chaired by the Chair of the Board of Directors or, if not available, another member of the Board of Directors.

-The Board of Directors appoints a secretary to record the minutes.
+The acting chair of the Shareholders' Meeting appoints a minute keeper to record the minutes.

 The vote counters are elected by the General Meeting in an open vote.
 The minutes are signed by the Chair and the secretary.